mmolash/basic-mern/README.md

 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

-With brew installed, we'll now run the following command (the first may take a while
+With brew installed, we'll now run the following command (it may take a while
 to complete).

 ```